 Set in a beautiful townhouse near the Metropolitan Museum of Art, Sistina feels right at home on Manhattan’s Upper East Side.
 Owner Giuseppe Bruno has created one of the city’s top restaurants, with a vibrant list of more than 3,400 labels and a menu of timeless Italian dishes.

 Spago Beverly Hills • Beverly Hills, Calif. • 2010

 Chef Wolfgang Puck has built numerous excellent wine lists across many culinary ventures, but his supreme wine program can be found at Spago Beverly Hills.
-The restaurant seriously upped its wine game in the mid-2000s and its exceptional list now includes more than 150 magnums.
+The restaurant seriously upped its wine game in the mid-2000s and its exceptional list now includes nearly 100 magnums.

 Spruce • San Francisco • 2015

 Spruce relies on personal relationships with farmers and winemakers to procure the finest ingredients and bottlings for guests.
 With most produce sourced from a nearby farm, the American menu provides exciting seasonal pairing opportunities with the international wine list.

 The Stonehouse • Santa Barbara, Calif. • 2014

 When devastating mudslides hit Santa Barbara in January 2018, San Ysidro Ranch suffered serious damage—and so did the treasured wine cellar of its restaurant.
 The reopened Stonehouse managed to rebuild a Grand Award–winning cellar that, while still a work in progress, reflects an unwavering commitment to wine.